 While I never expected to be living electricity-free for quite so long, there are certain benefits that come with unplugging.
 For one, we get to experience the warm glow of lighting with beeswax candles each and every night!
 After purchasing way too many cheap (or not so cheap) candles, we finally took the plunge into candle making.
-Here are some step by step photos of the process of making beeswax candles, in hopes that it inspires you to make your own!
+Here are some step-by-step photos of the process of making beeswax candles, in hopes that it inspires you to make your own!

-What Equipment do I Need to Make Beeswax Candles?
+What Equipment Do I Need to Make Beeswax Candles?

 The first step in making beeswax candles is gathering the supplies you need.
 The basics are:

 - Wick (suitable for tapers, like this one)